macmv/rgen/docs/block_guide.md

 # Block Guide
-Rgen is made of two parts a forge based minecraft mod that adds in new modded content like blocks and mobs, and the rust based rgen world generation program.
-Blocks as part of the forge mod requires you to create a texture, a model, a java block class, and setup to block inside the mods block list.
+Rgen is made of two parts: a minecraft mod written with forge, and a terrain generator written in rust.
+The forge mod creates all the new blocks, defines how they behave, and what they look like in game.
+This guide covers setting up a new block in the forge mod.

-The example block here will be `derp_dog`.
+For this example, we're going to create a block called `derp_dog`.
+This block is a cube, with no custom behaviors attached (for example, it doesn't get powered by redstone).

 ## Creating block art and model
 Minecraft blocks have three parts to them: a texture, a model, and a block state.